Linux Command-Line Cheat Sheet

 - ls: The

 Permissions are based on a fairly simple model.
 You can set permissions for user, group, and world, and you can set whether each can read, write, and/or execute the file.
-For example, if a file had permission to allow everybody to read but only the user could write, the permissions would readrwxr--r--
+For example, if a file had permission to allow everybody to read but only the user could write, the permissions would readrwxr--r--.
+To add or remove a permission, you append a+or a-in front of the specific permission.
+For example, to add the capability for the group to edit in the previous example, you could typechmod g+x file. - chown: The

 System information commands include the following.